 Learn Your Customers’ Names

 Introductions are the best way to make a good impression on someone right away.
 If you are not great at remembering names, try to make a mental note about something that the person is wearing and repeat their name back to them.
 If your business is very busy and you don’t have time to introduce yourself to everyone, go out of your way to introduce yourself to people that you already recognize.
+IVR technology can free up valuable time and scale the effectiveness of your workforce.
 Recognizing a frequent customer will help you to learn what the customer wants and expects.

 Remember Your Customers and What They Like and Don’t Like